 Information from the FMA

-With effect from Monday, 16 March 2020, until further notice the FMA is operating via teleworking / home office.
+The FMA has changed its operations from Monday, 6 July 2020, until further notice, to operating in parallel shifts in split teams.
 Your contact persons at the FMA of course remain contactable by telephone and e-mail to the same extent as normally.